 Personally Identifiable Information shall be as complete, accurate, and up-to-date as possible.
 Donors are encouraged to review, correct, and update their records.

-Personally Identifiable Information gathered by the Writers’ Trust is kept in confidence and stored in a password protected database.
+Personally Identifiable Information gathered by Writers’ Trust is kept in confidence and stored in a password protected database.
 Writers’ Trust personnel shall be authorized to access the information based only on need for the reason(s) for which it was obtained.